Reversing quantum dynamics with near-optimal quantum and classical fidelity

-To apply Lemma~\ref{lemma:1}, consider first the block decomposition of $RA$ and $B$ determined by $B_{11}$.
-The squared Frobenius norm of the first block row and column excluding $(RA)_{11}$ is bounded by the sum of the $L_1$ norms of the corresponding block row and column in $B_{11}$.
-By subadditivity of the norm, this is at most $\sum_{i>1}(|B_{1i}|_1+|B_{i1}|)$.
-After a suitable permutation, the same argument applies to the the row and column determined by $B_{ii}$, for each $i$.
-The proof of the theorem then follows by summing over the resulting inequalities and noting that each off-diagonal block occurs twice on both sides. \end{prlproof}
+To complete the proof of Thm.~\ref{thm3}, consider first the \(2\times 2\) block decomposition of \(RA\) and \(B\) with upper left-hand block \((RA)_{11}\) and \(B_{11}\).
+By Lem.~\ref{lem4}, the squared Frobenius norm of the first block row and column excluding \((RA)_{11}\) is upper bounded by the sum of the \(L_{1}\) norms of the corresponding block row and column in \(B\).
+By subadditivity of the norm, this is at most \(\sum_{i>1}\qty(|B_{1i}|_{1}+|B_{i1}|_{1})\).
+After a suitable permutation, the same argument applies to the row and column determined by \(B_{ii}\), for each \(i\).
+The proof of the theorem then follows by summing over the resulting inequalities and noting that each off-diagonal block occurs twice on both sides. \end{proof}